-PARIS Dec 4 An acquisition of Vivendi unit Maroc Telecom by France Telecom could be "strategically interesting," the French telecom operator's chief executive told daily Le Figaro.
+PARIS, Dec 4 (Reuters) - An acquisition of Vivendi unit Maroc Telecom by France Telecom could be “strategically interesting,” the French telecom operator’s chief executive told daily Le Figaro.

 However, France Telecom has “very limited” financial means to make an acquisition given its debt load and low stock price, CEO Stephane Richard said in an interview due to be published on Wednesday that was pre-released to the press.

 “(Buying Maroc Telecom) could be strategically interesting, though it is out of the question to limit ourselves to a calendar or valuation,” Richard said.

 “With a debt of 30 billion euros ($40 billion) and a share price at 8 euros, it’s obvious our means are very limited, as are those of other big European operators.
 This doesn’t stop us looking at how we might seize opportunities.”